Is Education Loan Refinancing Right For You?

 We're asked this question a lot, and it comes from everyone - young adults just beginning their career, mid-level professionals paying back old education debt, and moms and dads repaying parent loans they borrowed to finance their children's college costs.
 Whether or not you refinance your education loans should be based on your individual circumstances, but we've laid out some factors below that can help you make the decision.
 If any of the following resonates with your current situation, refinancing may be for you.

-- Whether you’re paying back federal or private loans (or both) you might have an interest rate that seems higher than normal in today’s market.
+Whether you're paying back federal or private loans (or both) you might have an interest rate that seems higher than normal in today's market.
 Refinancing can often lower that rate, because education refinancing loans like MEFA REFI are designed to give you a lower interest rate (and thereby save you money).
-MEFA REFI interest rates start as low as 3.32% for our variable rate loans (as of 10/1/16) and 4.95% for our fixed rate loans.
+You can find your MEFA REFI rate here.

 Education loan refinancing can help simplify your life and help you reach your financial goals.
 If refinancing sounds like the right option for you, you can learn more about MEFA REFI and its benefits (as well as apply) at mefa.org/refi.
 And if you'd like to speak with someone, we're happy to answer your questions and walk you through the process.
 You can reach us at (855) 433-REFI (7334) or firstname.lastname@example.org.